Ahimsa in Jainism: The Metaphysical Foundation: Karma and Spiritual Survival

 According to Tattvarthasutra, one of the most important Jainism scriptures, "the severance of vitalities out of passion is injury".
 Therefore, the higher the number of senses and vitalities a being has, the more is its capacity to suffer and feel pain.
 Hence according to Jainism, violence to higher-sensed beings like man, cow, tiger and those who have five senses and the capacity to think and feel pain attracts more karma than violence to lesser-sensed beings like insects, or single-sensed beings like microbes and plants.

 Out of the five types of living beings, a householder is forbidden to kill, or destroy, intentionally, all except the lowest (the one sensed, such as vegetables, herbs, cereals, etc., which are endowed with only the sense of touch).
 But, the ascetic is required to avoid even injuring the one-sensed form of life to the best of his ability.

 Hence Jainism enjoins its adherents to completely avoid violence to higher-sensed beings and as far as possible minimise violence to lower-sensed and single-sensed beings.

 Jains agree with Hindus that violence in self-defence can be justified, and they agree that a soldier who kills enemies in combat is performing a legitimate duty.
 Jain communities accepted the use of military power for their defence, there were Jain monarchs, military commanders, and soldiers.

-Vow of Ahimsā
+The Vow of Ahimsa: Ascetic and Lay Practice

 In Jainism, both ascetics and householders (śrāvaka) have to follow five major vows (vratas).
 Ascetics observe these fives vows more strictly and therefore observe complete abstinence.